How to Repair a Corrupted MySQL Table

 Conclusion

-This guide covered repairing a corrupted MySQL table running the MyISAM or InnoDB storage engines.
-For more information, visit the MySQL reference documentation.
+This guide covered how to repair a MySQL table, focusing on those running the MyISAM or InnoDB storage engines.
+For more details on how to repair MySQL tables, visit the MySQL reference documentation.